SentryPeer/SentryPeer/README.md

 #### TLS Configuration

-You can either set the appropriate ENV vars, cli arguments or use a configudation files.
+To use your own certs, you can either set the appropriate ENV vars, cli arguments or use the configuration file.
 For example:

 ```
 cat ~/.config/sentrypeer/default-config.toml